thomas-lamiaux/coq/doc/sphinx/language/core/records.rst

      such fields cannot be specified when constructing a record.

      :n:`{? @decl_notations }`
-     If present, a :g:`where` clause attached to a :cmd:`Record` field defines notations which are active after this field, not in the field itself and only until the end of the :cmd:`Record` (see :ref:`example <record_where_clause>`).
+       Defines notations that are active in subsequent fields, not in the field itself, until the end of the :cmd:`Record` (see :ref:`example
-     Note that :g:`where` clauses cannot be added at the record level.
+       <record_where_clause>`).
+Note that :g:`where` clauses cannot be added at
+       the record level.

    The :cmd:`Record` command supports the :attr:`universes(polymorphic)`,
    :attr:`universes(template)`, :attr:`universes(cumulative)`,